New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Landscape on BSM Physics at Neutrino Experiments

 Quantum decoherence modifies the evolution of the neutrino density matrix, introducing a damping factor in the flavor transition probabilities~\cite{Farzan:2008zv, Bakhti:2015dca}.
 Similar effects can arise from mechanisms such as wave packet decoherence, Lorentz violation, gravitational effects on neutrino oscillations, and other related phenomena.
 These damping factors offer a potential explanation for observed neutrino anomalies~\cite{Blennow:2005yk,Arguelles:2022bvt}.

-In addition to searches motivated by non-zero neutrino masses and various experimental anomalies, neutrino experiments offer a powerful platform to probe feebly interacting new physics particles, including light DM and dark-sector mediators.
-The high beam intensities and energy scales required for neutrino production also result in the prolific generation of source particles---such as photons, electrons, and neutral/charged mesons---that can give rise to new physics particles within the beam target or dump.
+In addition to searches motivated by non-zero neutrino masses and various experimental anomalies, neutrino experiments offer a powerful platform to probe feebly interacting new physics particles, including light dark matter (LDM) and dark-sector mediators.\footnote{In this paper, we only consider beam-produced DM as LDM.
+Although we mostly consider DM with masses below $\mathcal O (1 - 10\,{\rm GeV})$, some experiments can produce heavier ones.} The high beam intensities and energy scales required for neutrino production also result in the prolific generation of source particles---such as photons, electrons, and neutral/charged mesons---that can give rise to new physics particles within the beam target or dump.
 Depending on the details of the underlying model, these particles may produce detectable signals through decay or scattering, leading to a variety of experimental signatures such as $e^\pm$, $\gamma$, $e^+e^-$, $\gamma\gamma$, or $e^\pm\gamma$.
 Although neutrino-induced processes can act as significant backgrounds, the advanced detector capabilities---featuring excellent timing, angular, position, and energy resolution---enable efficient background rejection.
 This opens the door to exploring a broad range of previously inaccessible parameter space for new physics.

-The idea of introducing dark sector species, including (light) DM and mediators, is emerging as a promising alternative for explaining anomalies---particularly those observed in short-baseline neutrino experiments.
+The idea of introducing dark sector species, including LDM and mediators, is emerging as a promising alternative for explaining anomalies---particularly those observed in short-baseline neutrino experiments.
 In these experiments, charged mesons are focused by the horn magnet system and decay into neutrinos, inducing neutrino ``beams''.
-However, certain dark-sector models permit charged mesons to undergo exotic three-body decays into a light mediator~\cite{Barger:2011mt,Carlson:2012pc,Laha:2013xua,Bakhti:2017jhm,Krnjaic:2019rsv,Bakhti:2023mvo}, which may subsequently decay into a dark matter pair, depending on the specifics of the underlying model.
+However, certain dark-sector models permit charged mesons to undergo exotic three-body decays into a light mediator~\cite{Barger:2011mt,Carlson:2012pc,Laha:2013xua,Bakhti:2017jhm,Krnjaic:2019rsv,Bakhti:2023mvo}, which may subsequently decay into a dark-matter pair, depending on the specifics of the underlying model.
 These focused new-physics signals can account for the MiniBooNE excess while remaining consistent with existing experimental constraints~\cite{Dutta:2021cip,Dutta:2025fgz}, particularly the null results observed in MiniBooNE's dump-mode measurements~\cite{MiniBooNEDM:2018cxm}.